LibreCAD/docs/guides/dwg-edit.rst

 This section of the **User Guide** brings together many other parts of the LibreCAD manual and will show how to use a variety tools to *create* and *modify* drawings.
 Be sure to read through the **Reference** section, particularly the :ref:`Fundamentals <fundamentals>`, the :ref:`Drawing Tools <tools>` and the :ref:`Snapping <snaps>` sections to obtain an understanding of the basic operation of LibreCAD and its various tools.
 It is also helpful to understand the different :ref:`View <view>` tools and commands.

 .. note::
     The examples below use both the the command line and the mouse for input.
 In cases where the command line is used and additional input is required because of a **Tool Option** (see **Drawing Tools**) see the *note* below the command text.
-Where the mouse is the primary form of input, the instructions are provided in bullet form.
+Where the mouse is the primary form of input, the instructions are provided in a numbered list.

 Creating Entities